A Proximal Stochastic Gradient Method with Adaptive Step Size and Variance Reduction for Convex Composite Optimization

-Motivated by the research works \cite{dai2023variance,phan2024stochastic,tan2016barzilai,zhou2024adabb}, in this paper, we propose a stochastic proximal gradient method with adaptive step size and variance reduction technique (PSGA) for solving the problem (\ref{1.1}).
 Our contributions are summarized as follows. \begin{itemize} \item Different from the assumption of strong convexity for the objective function in \cite{dai2023variance,tan2016barzilai}, the objective function $f(x)$ for our method is only required to be convex. \end{itemize}

 \begin{itemize} \item By adopting an adaptive step size strategy and variance reduction technique, we avoid full gradient computations and historical gradient storage.
 In addition, the step size for our method is not necessarily fixed.
 At the same time, we prove that the gradient estimation error converges to zero almost surely which implies the convergence in probability in \cite{dai2023variance}.
 This adaptive step size strategy also prevents the potential divergence of SVRG-BB\cite{tan2016barzilai} when applied to general convex functions. \end{itemize}